 I’m a huge fan of microcurrent treatments (as you may know if you’ve been following my blog).
 It tones, lifts, and tightens your face.
-And increases production of collagen and elastin over time.
+And increases the production of collagen and elastin over time.
 Which you can read about in this post.
-But it’s important to use a good conductivity gel in order to get those great results.
+But it’s important to use a good conductivity gel for your face in order to get those great results.

 All the different microcurrent devices have their own conductivity gel.
 And on top of that, you’ll find several claims on the web about alternative conductive gels for microcurrent that are said to be efficient.

 This post will go through the conductive gels that come with the different microcurrent devices.
 And whether or not I recommend them.
-It will also cover conductive gel substitutes and my favorite one.
+It will also cover conductive gel substitutes and my favorite ones.

 This is what I’ll cover:

-- Why you need a conductive gel when doing microcurrent
+- Why use a conductive gel for face when doing microcurrent?

-- The most common conductive gels for microcurrent – and which I prefer
+- Most common conductive gels for microcurrent – and which I prefer

 - Microcurrent conductive gel substitute – and which I prefer

-Why you need a conductive gel when doing microcurrent
+Why use a conductive gel for face when doing microcurrent?

 The microcurrent is an electrical current (even though it’s a very low-level one).
 And it needs a conductive substance in order to penetrate the skin and the muscles underneath.